 It’s worth noting that the order date is not always the same as the ship date.
-This can be due to ecommerce stores only working business days and not weekends (e.g., if you place an order Friday night, it’s possible the order won’t ship until Monday) and even shipping cutoffs during the day.
+This can be due to ecommerce stores only working business days and not weekends (e.g., if you place an order Friday night, it’s possible the order won’t ship the next day) and also shipping cut-off time during the day.

 2. Estimated shipping date

 An estimated shipping date is exactly as it sounds — an educated guess on when the order will ship out.
 It’s not always perfect and may end up being a day or so off because of order fulfillment cutoffs (e.g., the difference of placing an order at 10:00 am and 10:00 pm can add a day to the overall delivery timeline).

 In rare cases, a customer will make a purchase for a product that goes out of stock before the order can be fulfilled.
 This is known as a backorder.
 When a backorder is placed, an estimated shipping time is given to let customers know when they can expect their order to ship and then be delivered.

 3. Estimated delivery date

 Similar to the estimated shipping date, the estimated delivery date is when a customer can reasonably expect the order to arrive.
 Usually, it is displayed at the checkout.
 For shipping methods that are not guaranteed, this date may actually be replaced by a number of days.
 Some companies also offer estimated delivery times.

 It may be established once an order is in the carrier’s hands (at which point it may also change).
 Shipping delays happen for a variety of reasons (some controllable and others not), but this estimate helps the customer plan for it.
 This makes ecommerce order tracking all the more valuable.